-The corporate social and societal responsibility and environmental sustainability committee's mission is:
+The sustainability committee's mission is:

-- 1. to examine the main corporate social, societal responsibility and environmental sustainability issues faced by the Company; - 2. to examine the corporate social and societal responsibility and environmental sustainability strategy and actions plan, including commitments made by the Company in this regard, to monitor their implementation and to propose any actions in this respect; - 3. to submit to the board of directors any proposals designed to take the corporate social and societal responsibility and environmental sustainability issues faced by the Company into consideration when determining its business orientations; - 4. to examine the corporate social and societal responsibility and environmental sustainability related reports submitted to the Board of Directors in accordance with applicable laws and regulations, particularly the extra-financial performance declaration referred to in Article L. 22-10-36 of the French Commercial Code; - 5. to study the extra-financial ratings obtained by the Company and to define, if necessary, objectives in this area.
+- 1. to examine the main sustainability issues faced by the Company; - 2. to examine the sustainability strategy and actions plan, including commitments made by the Company in this regard, in particular on climate-related topics, to monitor their implementation, the results achieved and to propose any actions in this respect; - 3. to submit to the board of directors any proposals designed to take the corporate social, and environmental responsibility and sustainability issues faced by the Company into consideration when determining its business orientations; - 4. to examine the sustainability related reports submitted to the Board of Directors in accordance with applicable laws and regulations, particularly the extra-financial performance declaration referred to in Article L. 22-10-36 of the French Commercial Code; and - 5. to study the extra-financial ratings obtained by the Company and to define, if necessary, objectives in this area.

-The corporate social and societal responsibility and environmental sustainability committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the board from among the voting and non-voting directors.
+The sustainability committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the board from among the voting and non-voting directors.